Steven Sikes was born in Charlotte, NC on December 20, 1949. He

 where he received both the B.S. and M.S. degrees.
 In 1976, he received the Ph.D. from the University of Wisconsin-Madison.

-Danaher at a wedding.
+at a wedding.
 A few years later, they were married.
 Maggie is an artist.
-She began advanced training
+She began advanced training in

-in painting/printmaking, then took some time to start a family, and later finished the BS in fine arts, summa cum laude,
+painting/printmaking, then took some time to start a family, and later finished the Bachelor of Fine Arts degree, summa

-Their daughter, Hadley Sikes Johnson, is an assistant professor of chemical engineering at MIT, beginning in the Fall
+two children.
+Their daughter, Hadley Sikes Johnson, is a tenured, full professor of chemical engineering

 married Joe Johnson in 2007.
 Both Hadley and Joe received the Ph.D. in physical chemistry from Stanford

 University.
-Joe's research is focused on advanced physics of fluorescence reactions, with emphasis on neurophysiology.
+Joe's research focused on advanced physics of fluorescence reactions, with emphasis on neurophysiology.

 and Melita both studied music at the U of O where they graduated with high academic honors.
 Danny specialized